 - (a) Each Party shall afford all other Parties reasonable and timely notice of its claims, affirmative defenses or counterclaims.
 Any such notice shall include a short statement of its factual basis.
-No claim, remedy, counterclaim, or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice. - (b) Within seven (7) calendar days after the commencement of an Arbitration, Claimant shall submit to JAMS and serve on the other Parties a notice of its claim and remedies sought.
-Such notice shall consist of either a Demand for Arbitration or a copy of a Complaint previously filed with a court.
-(In the latter case, Claimant may accompany the Complaint with a copy of any Answer to that Complaint filed by any Respondent.) - (c) Within seven (7) calendar days of service of the notice of claim, a Respondent may submit to JAMS and serve on other Parties a response and must so submit and serve a statement of any affirmative defenses (including jurisdictional challenges) or counterclaims it may have. - (d) Within seven (7) calendar days of service of a counterclaim, a claimant may submit to JAMS and serve on other Parties a response to such counterclaim and must so submit and serve a statement of any affirmative defenses (including jurisdictional challenges) it may have.
+No claim, remedy, counterclaim, or affirmative defense will be considered by the Arbitrator in the absence of such prior notice to the other Parties, unless the Arbitrator determines that no Party has been unfairly prejudiced by such lack of formal notice or all Parties agree that such consideration is appropriate notwithstanding the lack of prior notice. - (b) Claimant's notice of claims is the Demand for Arbitration referenced in Rule 5.
+It shall include a statement of the remedies sought.
+The Demand for Arbitration may attach and incorporate a copy of a Complaint previously filed with a court.
+In the latter case, Claimant may accompany the Complaint with a copy of any Answer to that Complaint filed by a Respondent. - (c) Within seven (7) calendar days of service of the notice of claim, a Respondent may submit to JAMS and serve on other Parties a response and a statement of any affirmative defenses, including jurisdictional challenges, or counterclaims it may have.

-(e) Any claim or counterclaim to which no response has been served will be deemed denied.
+- (d) Within seven (7) calendar days of service of a counterclaim, a Claimant may submit to JAMS and serve on other Parties a response to such counterclaim and any affirmative defenses, including jurisdictional challenges, it may have. - (e) Any claim or counterclaim to which no response has been served will be deemed denied. - (f) Jurisdictional challenges under Rule 11 shall be deemed waived, unless asserted in a response to a Demand or counterclaim or promptly thereafter, when circumstances first suggest an issue of arbitrability.

-Changes of Claims Rule 10.
+Rule 10.
+Changes of Claims

 After the filing of the Demand and before the Arbitrator is appointed, any Party may make a new or different claim against a Party or any third Party that is subject to Arbitration in the proceeding.
 Such claim shall be made in writing, filed with JAMS and served on the other Parties.
 Thereafter the response and reply procedure for Submissions of Claim shall apply.
-After the Arbitrator is appointed, no new or different claim may be submitted or claims or defenses amended except with the Arbitrator's approval.
+After the Arbitrator is appointed, no new or different claim may be submitted except with the Arbitrator's approval.